Localization and flexibilization in symplectic geometry: -categorical background Infinity-categorical background

 \begin{proposition} Let $\cC^{\tensor}$ be a symmetric monoidal $\infty$-category and fix $A \in \ob \cC$.
 Endow the endofunctor $L: \cC \to \cC$ given by $X \mapsto A \tensor X$ with an idempotent structure.
 (For example, via Example~\ref{example. smashing localization}.)

-Then the essential image of $L$---i.e., the full subcategory $L\cC \subset \cC$---can be given a symmetric monoidal structure for which the functor $X \mapsto A \tensor X$ is symmetric monoidal, and for which $A$ is the symmetric monoidal unit. \end{proposition}
+Then the essential image of $L$ -- {ie }the full subcategory $L\cC \subset \cC$ -- can be given a symmetric monoidal structure for which the functor $X \mapsto A \tensor X$ is symmetric monoidal, and for which $A$ is the symmetric monoidal unit. \end{proposition}

 \begin{proof}

 Let $S$ be the class of morphisms $f: X \to Y$ in $\cC$ such that the induced map $\id_A \tensor f: A \tensor X \to A \tensor Y$ is an equivalence.
 It follows that $S$ is compatible with $\tensor$ by using the idempotent structure.
 So $\cC[S^{-1}]$ is symmetric monoidal and the map $\cC \to \cC[S^{-1}]$ may be promoted to be symmetric monoidal by Proposition~\ref{prop. localization inherits symmetric monoidal structure}.
 Further, the natural map from $\cC[S^{-1}]$ to the essential image of $L$ is an equivalence by Proposition~\ref{prop. localizations are localizations}.
 Transferring the symmetric monoidal structure accordingly, we obtain a symmetric monoidal functor \eqnn \cC \to L\cC, \qquad X \mapsto A \tensor X. \eqnd Moreover, because $\cC \to L\cC$ is the underlying functor of a symmetric monoidal functor, the image of the unit of $\cC$ is the unit of $L\cC$; this means $1_\cC \tensor A \simeq A$ is the symmetric monoidal unit. \end{proof}